-The Richard T. Robertson School of Media and Culture offers a Bachelor of Science in Mass Communications with concentrations in one of four areas: advertising, journalism, media production or public relations.
+The Richard T. Robertson School of Communication offers a Bachelor of Science in Mass Communications with concentrations in one of four areas: advertising, journalism, media production or public relations.
 The concentration in advertising prepares students for careers at advertising agencies, marketing departments of corporations or service organizations, and media companies.

 Student learning outcomes